versioneer-tech/provider-storage/docs/how-to-guides/storage-scaleway.md

 ### How to install the `storage-scaleway` configuration package

+!!! warning
+    In order for `storage-scaleway` to work you need [enable Operations](https://docs.crossplane.io/latest/operations/operation/#troubleshooting-operations) when installing Crossplane!

 The `storage-scaleway` configuration package can be installed like any other configuration package with

 ```yaml